Issue 2: May 10, 2017

 - The meets provide an opportunity for swimmers and parents to get to know each other more.

 Thanks to the Armada parents and board members who have been helpful and supportive.
 We appreciate all you do!
 Coaches, you are amazing!
 Keep up the good work!

 by Wesley Freeman, Volunteer Coordinator

 This meet stretches our volunteer resources since we have approximately 130 positions to be filled, more than a standard meet.
 With a standard dual meet, the positions are shared with another team.
-With that said, we appreciate everyone's help next weekend.
+We currently have 139 families registered, so everyone's help will be needed and appreciated for the meet next weekend.

 As a reminder, if there are any issues with being able to volunteer such as having to work, other commitments, etc. please let me know.
 We will try to find a role and time which can accommodate your need.
 Also, if you know you need a first-shift position, sign-up early so you have the opportunity.
 Thank you!

 Red, White, and Blue Practice Meet - May 20

 Meet sign-up for the Red, White and Blue opens Wednesday, May 10 (Meets will normally open on Tuesdays).
 Please log in to https://wellsbranch.swimtopia.com/swim_meets and register your swimmer(s) for events and don’t forget to register a parent for a volunteer job.

 Entry deadline is by noon on Monday, May 15